-NHTSA typically established truck CAFE standards 18 months prior to the beginning of each model year, as EPA allows.
-However, such a narrow window permitted NHTSA to little more than ratify manufacturers' projections for the model year in question.
+NHTSA typically established truck CAFE standards 18 months prior to the beginning of each model year, as EPCA allows.
+However, such a narrow window permitted NHTSA to do little more than ratify manufacturers' projections for the model year in question.
 In April 1994, the agency proposed to abandon this practice and issued an Advance Notice of Proposed Rulemaking inviting comment on what level that standards might be established for trucks for MY1998-MY2006.
 The following year, however, after a change in congressional leadership, Congress included language in the FY1996 Department of Transportation Appropriations to prohibit expenditures for any rulemaking that would make any adjustment to the CAFE standards.
 Identical language was included in the appropriations and spending bills for FY1997-FY2000.
-It was also in the FY2001 DOT Appropriations (H.R.
-4475) approved by the House Committee on Appropriations, May 16, 2000, and approved by the House, May 19, 2000.
-There had been some expectation that there would be some challenge on the House floor to the rider, but none was proposed when it became apparent that support for such an initiative had waned.
-A previous effort to pass a sense of the Senate amendment that conferees on the FY2000 DOT Appropriations should not agree to the House-passed rider for FY2000 was defeated in the Senate on September 15, 1999 (55-40).
-Senator Slade Gorton (R-Wash.) and Senator Dianne Feinstein (D-Calif.) were the sponsors.
+An effort to pass a sense of the Senate amendment that conferees on the FY2000 DOT Appropriations should not agree to the House-passed rider for FY2000 was defeated in the Senate on September 15, 1999 (55-40).
+The rider also appeared in the FY2001 DOT Appropriations (H.R.
+4475) approved by the House Committee on Appropriations May 16, 2000, and approved by the House May 19, 2000.
+However, as is detailed later, the conferees reached a compromise to drop it.

-7Revised in October 1984 from 21.6 mpg for two-wheel drive, 19.0 mpg for four-wheel drive, and 21.0 mpg for combined.
+&lt;sup>7Revised in October 1984 from 21.6 mpg for two-wheel drive, 19.0 mpg for four-wheel drive, and 21.0 mpg for combined.

-8Revised in October 1985 from 27.5 mpg.
+&lt;sup>8Revised in October 1985 from 27.5 mpg.

-9Revised in October 1986 from 27.5 mpg.
+&lt;sup>9Revised in October 1986 from 27.5 mpg.

-10Revised in September 1988 from 27.5 mpg.
+&lt;sup>10Revised in September 1988 from 27.5 mpg.

-Refocusing On Fuel Economy: SUVs, OPEC and Kyoto
+Refocusing on Fuel Economy: SUVs, OPEC, and Kyoto

 Recent developments have focused fresh attention on the CAFE standards and fuel economy in general.
-The sharp increase in crude oil and gasoline prices that began in 1999 has brought into higher relief the continuing loss of market share of passenger cars continued to lose market share to the larger, multi-purpose sport utility vehicles (SUVs) that are subject to the less stringent light-truck fuel economy standard.
+The sharp increase in crude oil and gasoline prices that began in 1999 has brought into higher relief the continuing loss of market share of passenger cars to the larger, multi-purpose sport utility vehicles (SUVs) that are subject to the less stringent light-truck fuel economy standard.
 A 1996 study conducted for the Department of Transportation found that consumers valued the larger vehicles for their versatility and roominess, and the availability of four-wheel drive.
 The increasing market share of these vehicles, combined with their lower average fuel economy, has contributed to a lowering in overall average fuel economy since the mid-1980s.